Towards Attributions of Input Variables in a Coalition: Introduction

 \section{Introduction}

-Explainable AI (XAI) is gaining more and more prominence in recent years.
-One of the notable directions is to estimate the attribution/importance/saliency of input variables~\citep{ribeiro2016explaining,zhou2016learning,selvaraju2017grad, sundararajan2017axiomatic, lundberg2017unified}.
-In particular, the Shapley value (\citeauthor{weber1988probabilistic}, \citeyear{weber1988probabilistic}) is widely considered as a standard attribution method with a relatively solid theoretical foundation, because it is proven that the Shapley value is a unique attribution metric that satisfies the axioms of symmetry, dummy, additivity and efficiency.
-The Shapley value can roughly be considered to be computed based on the marginal difference of the outputs when we mask an input variable, so as to calculate the $i$-th input variable's attribution $\phi(i)$ which represents its numerical effects on the AI model output.
+Estimating the attribution/importance/saliency of input variables~\citep{selvaraju2017grad, sundararajan2017axiomatic,lundberg2017unified} for an AI model represents one of the most typical direction in explainable AI.
+In particular, the Shapley value (\citeauthor{weber1988probabilistic}, \citeyear{weber1988probabilistic}) is widely considered as a standard attribution method, because it is the unique attribution metric that satisfies the axioms of \textit{anonymity, symmetry, dummy, additivity}, and \textit{efficiency.}

-However, these game-theoretic attribution methods have two core challenges: (1) How to define baseline values, which are used to represent the masked state of input variables (\citeauthor{ancona2019explaining}, \citeyear{ancona2019explaining}; \citeauthor{sundararajan2017axiomatic}, \citeyear{sundararajan2017axiomatic}; \citeauthor{ren2021baseline}, \citeyear{ren2021baseline}).
-(2) How to define the partition of input variables, e.g., taking pixels or local regions as input variables for image classification and taking words or tokens as input variables for natural language processing.
+However, many studies \citep{ren2021baseline,li2023andor} have pointed out that one major challenge in this area is how to define the partition of input variables.
+For example, there is no theory to determine whether to take pixels or local regions as input variables for image classification and take words or tokens as input variables for natural language processing.
+In other words, evaluating whether grouped variables in a partition can form a faithful basic unit or coalition, remains a challenge.

-The above challenges are rooted in the conflict of attributions computed under different partitions of input variables, which is a common problem shared by different attribution metrics.
-When we consider each $i$-th individual input variable as a basic input unit, we can compute the attribution of the $i$-th input variable, denoted by $\phi(i)$.
-Alternatively, we can apply a new partition by grouping a set of input variables in $S$, and we consider the entire set as a singleton variable, $S$.
-We can call $S$ a coalition of input variables.
+Essentially, this problem of the partition of input variables is rooted in the conflict of attributions computed under different partitions of input variables.
+Consider the full set of input variables $N=\{x_1,x_2,x_3,x_4\}$, as Figure~\ref{fig: fig1}(b) shows, we can directly compute the attribution of each $i$-th input variable, denoted by $\phi(i)$, under the partition $\{\{x_1\},\{x_2\},\{x_3\},\{x_4\}\}$.
+Alternatively, we can also apply a new partition $\{\{x_1,x_2\},\{x_3\},\{x_4\}\}$ by grouping a set of input variables $\{x_1,x_2\}$, and we consider the entire set $\{x_1,x_2\}$ as a singleton variable, $S$, called \textit{a coalition of input variables}.
+In this way, the attribution method may estimate the attribution of the coalition $S$, $\varphi(S)$.
+Thus, \textbf{the conflict of attributions means that the attribution of the coalition $S$ is not necessarily equal to the sum of attributions of the input variables in $S$, \emph{i.e.}, $\varphi(S)\neq \sum_{i\in S}{\phi(i)}$.}